This article originally appeared on 2 Oceans Vibe

 It’s rough when you lose those pictures from your wilder, more youthful days, but it’s unforgivable when you lose important work stuff.
 Just ask your boss or staff – pretty sure they’ll agree.

-It’s not just a copy and paste gig either, as Computer World make clear:
+It’s not just a copy and paste gig either, as Computer World makes clear:

 Unfortunately, after a disaster strikes is the wrong time to discover that files need software to work, that destination disks may not have the right operating system for every file type, and that recovering files may take too long to do any good.

 That’s why a reliable backup solution involves far more than simply copying files from one device to another.
-To be truly effective in today’s connected, multiple-device-per-person world, backup must provide several important functions in addition to simply file copy and restore.
+To be truly effective in today’s connected, multiple-device-per-person world, backup must provide several important functions, besides, to simply file copy and restore.